 They are essentially post- traumatic or iatrogenic in nature.
 The proposed mechanism includes laceration of the salivary glad duct or ductal stenosis with subsequent dilatation.

 Sialography is the imaging of the salivary glands, most commonly the parotid gland.
 The salivary ducts are conventionally examined fluoroscopically with high sensitivity, though cross-sectional imaging with CT or MR sialography have also been described.

 suspected sialolithiasis or s...

 Sialolithiasis refers to the formation of concrements (sialoliths) inside the ducts or parenchyma of salivary glands and most commonly occurs in the submandibular glands and their ducts.

 Sialolithiasis is the most common disease of salivary glands, accounting for approximately 50%...

 Sialosis refers to diffuse, non-inflammatory, non-neoplastic recurrent enlargement of the major salivary glands.
 It is uncommon and has a variety of systemic causes.

 The commonest causes are diabetes mellitus and alcoholism.
 Other causes include malnutrition, hormonal insufficiency and radiatio...

 Cerebral manifestations of sickle cell disease (SCD) contribute significantly to the overall morbidity of the disease.
-SCD is among the most common causes of stroke in paediatric population.
+SCD is among the most common causes of stroke in the paediatric population.